microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/featurerolloutpolicy-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Atualize as propriedades do objeto [featureRolloutPolicy](../resources/featurerolloutpolicy.md) .
+Atualize as propriedades do [objeto featureRolloutPolicy.](../resources/featurerolloutpolicy.md)

 ## <a name="permissions"></a>Permissões